Shop online today and save 30% + Free Shipping

 Está a punto de ingresar a una página que solo existe en Inglés.
 Agradecemos su paciencia mientras mejoramos nuestro sitio.
 Disculpe las molestia.x

-Eyemart Express is seeking candidates with a strong retail optical background for a Management position at one of our store locations.
-Under the direction of their District Manager and/or Regional Vice President, the General Manager will be responsible for ensuring that all customers who enter the store are professionally assisted with the purchase of eyewear.
-This is a leadership role, responsible for the enforcement of all Eyemart policies and procedures.
-A General Manager will perform sales, customer service, lab, and administrative work, in addition to ordering materials and supplies, inventory control, home office reporting, establishing and monitoring lab production, store sales, and quality goals.
-This role is also responsible for establishing store budgets and cost controls, human resource functions (recruiting, training, coaching, counseling, and termination), P&L control, A/R control, store facility maintenance, and for establishing and maintaining positive doctor relationships.
+Under the direction of their Regional Vice President, the general responsibilities of this position are to manage store operations on a district level, ensuring that proper training, financial controls and inventory controls are consistent throughout the district.
+This is a leadership role, responsible for the enforcement of all company policies and procedures.
+This role is also responsible for establishing stores’ sales goals, budgets and cost controls, human resource functions (recruiting, training, coaching, counseling, and termination), P&L control, A/R control, store facility maintenance, and for establishing and maintaining positive doctor relationships.

 Duties and Responsibilities